jeanbauer/not-v0/public/systemPrompt.md

 6. **Testimonials**
    — Include:

-   - Avatar image (always required) — Use https://avatar.iran.liara.run/public/{id} for avatar images, with {id} as any number between 1 and 85.
+   - Avatar image (always required) — Use `https://avatar.iran.liara.run/public/{id}` for avatar images, with `{id}` as any number between 1 and 85.
    - Quote (in `text-center italic`)
    - Name and role below the quote, with spacing (`space-y-1` or `mt-2`)
-   - Avatar image should use `w-20 h-20 rounded-full object-cover`
+   - Each testimonial card must use `flex flex-col items-center max-w-md mx-auto` for mobile.
-   - Use `flex flex-row items-center max-w-md mx-auto` for centered layout and readability
+   - Wrap all testimonials in a parent container using `flex flex-col gap-8 sm:flex-row sm:justify-center sm:flex-wrap` so that they appear stacked on mobile and side by side on desktop.

 7. **Get In Touch / Contact Form** — A styled form with fields for name, email, message, and a submit CTA.
 Use `space-y-4` for spacing between elements.
 Button must follow the same standard CTA styling.